COVID-19 Travel Update

 The operations listed above are subject to change.
 Contact individual properties for questions on any changes in operations.

-The Administrative Order regarding beaches from the Department of Natural Resources has been lifted as of 11:59 p.m. on May 6.
-All regular beach activities, including the use of chairs, coolers, tents, and umbrellas, can resume, with the exception of the following social distancing mandates that remain in effect through May 31:
+All regular beach activities, including the use of chairs, coolers, tents, and umbrellas, are allowed on the beach, with the exception of the following social distancing mandates that remain in effect:

 - No groups over 10 people